 During October 2013, a Swiss law reduced the penalty for cannabis possession to a fine of CHF 100 for amounts of 10 grams or less.
 According to Tribune de Genève, approximately 350,000 to 500,000 people are estimated to consume hashish or marijuana in Switzerland.
 It is noted that some areas hardly ever penalize those caught in possession of the drug, however some areas are very restrictive.

-Currently, anyone over the age of 18 caught with 10 grams or less of the drug will no longer have to make a court appearance and will not have offenses entered into their permanent record; instead, violators will have to pay a fine of 100 Swiss Francs (approximately $110 U.S. dollars), then be on their way.
+Currently, anyone over the age of 18 caught with 10 grams or less of the drug will no longer have to make a court appearance and will not have offenses entered into their permanent record.
+Instead, violators will have to pay a fine of 100 Swiss Francs (approximately $110 U.S. dollars).
 Even though the country decriminalized the possession during 2013, it is still illegal to cultivate and sell cannabis until the laws are changed.